rohithkksmy/frontend_interview_test/README.md

 * Consume our public API @ https://api.mcmakler.de/v1/advertisements to retrieve a list of advertisements of vacant apartments.
 * Display the first 10 advertisements in the HTML + CSS layout created in step A, sticking to the layout, placing data where it fits.
-* **NOTE:** You are free to use any framework you wish, or do it VanillaJS style. *Bonus points for an explanation of your choice.*
+* **NOTE:** You are free to use any framework you wish, or do it VanillaJS style. *Brief explanation of your choice.*

 ## Additional Instructions